RuchitaGarde/Collection/README.md

 - Some interesting testing apps & APIs I came across at my workplace
 - Testing for Data Science

-## Software Security Paper
+## Security in Big Data
-'Designing, developing and deploying into production secure big data applications using Spark, Hadoop, AWS and ZooKeeper - Ruchita Garde'.
+This folder contains an academic paper written by me which talks about security considerations to be made while developing big data applications.
-This is an academic paper written by me which talks about security considerations to be made while developing big data applications.
+- Designing, developing and deploying into production secure big data applications using Spark, Hadoop, AWS and ZooKeeper - Ruchita Garde.